-Currently, Linda teaches ballet, jazz and tap at Humboldt State University where she has taught for the past eight years.
+Currently, Linda teaches ballet, jazz and tap at Humboldt State University where she has taught for the past twelve years.
 Her work is seen regularly on the HSU Spring dance concerts.

 In addition to her work at the college level, she has worked with civic ballet companies and had her works adjudicated on gala National Regional Ballet Festivals.
 She spent several years as John Travolta's private dance instructor.
 She has choreographed musicals for various venues including PCPA, the American Melodrama Company and locally, the Ferndale Repertory Theater and the Cinco de Mayo Festival in Ferndale.

 Professionally, she has performed with Calpulli Danza Mexicana, a folklorico dance company in New York City.
 In Humboldt County, in addition to Humboldt State, she has taught dance at College of the Redwoods, Ferndale Elementary and High School, and Studio of Dance Arts in Eureka.
 She is a certified floor-barre instructor.

 Linda considers herself to be a continuous student of dance, spending her summers studying dance in New York City.

 Rima Greer – Costume Department Head and Marketing